ExxML/UBC-Course-Sniper/README.md

 UBC Course Sniper is a Python script for Windows that automates the process of registering for courses through a Saved Schedule on UBC Workday.
 It allows users to specify a target time and automatically clicks the registration buttons when the time arrives.

+**NOTE: This script accounts for timezone differences and daylight savings time.
+Enter your course registration time in PST as assigned by UBC.**

 ## Installation

 1. Install Python 3.12.